** Some Would Deny Christ On The Cross

 “Whoever does not take up their cross and follow me is not worthy of me.”
 (Matthew 10:38)

-The Church teaches that our suffering has meaning when it is united to Christ.
+Christ Himself made it clear throughout His ministry that the Cross was going to happen, and that it was pivotal.
+Likewise, The Church teaches that our suffering has meaning when it is united to Christ.

-The Church teaches that our suffering has meaning when it is united to Christ.
+Christ Himself made it clear throughout His ministry that the Cross was going to happen, and that it was pivotal.
+Likewise, The Church teaches that our suffering has meaning when it is united to Christ.

 Catholics are called to offer up their sufferings — NOT to avoid them.

-Fasting, penance, and the Way of the Cross are not outdated traditions; they are tools of transformation.
+Fasting, doing penance, and the Way of the Cross are not outdated traditions; they are tools of transformation.

-In this view:
+In this view: No Cross, no salvation.

 The focus is on only one part of Christ’s total mission, not on what the believer must endure in His name.

 Some writers have likened this notion to winning a carnival prize, just by showing up.
+This has led many Protestant traditions to bypass, or dismiss a theology of suffering entirely.

 II.
 Modern Catholic Churches: Following the Same Path?

-Disturbingly, even modern Catholic churches are now replacing the crucifix with a Risen Christ, separated from the cross — a strange and confusing image.
+Disturbingly, even modern Catholic churches are replacing the crucifix with a Risen Christ, separated from the cross — a strange and confusing image.

-Disturbingly, even modern Catholic churches are now replacing the crucifix with a Risen Christ, separated from the cross — a strange and confusing image.
+Disturbingly, even modern Catholic churches are replacing the crucifix with a Risen Christ, separated from the cross — a strange and confusing image.

 This is a recent innovation of MEN, one that is not found in tradition or Scripture.